WildernessLabs/Clima/README.md

     }
 ```

-4. Like on step 3, you can also access other peripherals like:
+4. Like on step 3, you can also access the rest of peripherals:
     - `EnvironmentalSensor` - Access the SCD40 sensor
     - `WindVane` - Access the Wind Vane to check wind direction
     - `RainGauge` - Access the Rain Gauge to check rain volume